-Area for Improvement Action Required Timescale Backlog of Repairs Deliver Plan for 2024/5 & 25/26 February 2026 outstanding repairs works Reduction in investment works (HRA budget approved at Cabinet Feb 2025) Increase in responsive repairs budget Understand reasons for backlog (inflation & increased tenant demand) June 2024 - complete To continue to monitor during 2025/26 Communication with Tenants Revised letters to tenants awaiting backlog works.
+Area for Improvement Action Required Timescale Backlog of Repairs Deliver Plan for 2024/5 & 25/26 February 2026 outstanding repairs Reduction in investment (HRA budget approved at Cabinet Feb 2025) works works Increase in responsive repairs budget Understand reasons for backlog (inflation & June 2024 - complete To continue to monitor increased tenant demand) during 2025/26 Communication with Tenants Revised letters to tenants awaiting backlog works.
 April 2024 - complete Introduce texting to tenants as part of new IT system.
-February 2024 - complete Use check it challengers & tenants to review and improve communications Use for policy & service changes during 2025/26 Complaints handling Increased resources to respond to complaints April 2024 - complete and retained for 2025/26 Training for staff on complaints handling April 2024 onwards - complete Improved complaints reporting with BMBC May 2024 - complete Board and Council champions appointed June 2024 - complete & meeting regularly in 2025/26
+February 2024 - complete Use check it challengers & tenants to review and Use for policy & service changes during 2025/26 improve communications changes during 2023/20 Complaints handling Increased resources to respond to complaints April 2024 - complete and retained for 2025/26 Training for staff on April 2024 onwards - complaints handling Improved complaints complete May 2024 - complete reporting with BMBC Board and Council June 2024 - complete & champions appointed meeting regularly in 2025/26

-Listening & Hearing Tenants Develop new Customer First Training July 2024 - completed and all staff trained To consider empathy training for staff during 2025/26 Dec 2025 New Customer Insight and Engagement Strategy Complete April 25 - Introducing additional engagement opportunities March 2026 Review impact of new approach during 2025/26
+Listening & Hearing Tenants Develop new Customer First Training To consider empathy July 2024 - completed and all staff trained Dec 2025 training for staff during 2025/26 New Customer Insight and Engagement Strategy Complete April 25 Introducing additional engagement opportunities - Review impact of new March 2026 approach during 2025/26

 Area for Improvement Action Required Timescale Listening & Hearing Tenants (cont) Customer Conference Early 2025 - decision not to hold - action closed Co design pilot Sept 2024 - ongoing work on independent living scheme to progress further in 2025/26.
 Further joint review of the ASB policy and escalation processes between Berneslai Homes and the Council as part of the action plan to improve tenant satisfaction with the handling of ASB across our neighbourhoods.
 December 24 - complete and ongoing.
-Maximising Income Reducing the number of empty homes and relet times Establish specialist Empty New Action Plan in place working with BMBC to reduce total number by 50% by March 2026.
-Homes Team Review impact of May 2025 Voicescape to reduce arrears and increase rent collection March 2026
+Maximising Income Reducing the number of empty homes and relet times New Action Plan in place working with BMBC to reduce total number by 50% by March 2026.
+Establish specialist Empty Homes Team May 2025 Review impact of Voicescape to reduce arrears and increase rent collection March 2026